Critical surface phase behavior governs hydrophobic attraction between extended solutes: Summary and discussion

-We investigated how solvation phenomena governed by surface phase behaviour, specifically the critical drying transition, can account for the emergence of solvent-mediated interactions between hydrophobic solutes and their dependence on solvent state (pressure, temperature) and solute properties (size and solvent affinity).
-Our molecular simulations and analysis of local density and compressibility profiles around single spherical solutes revealed that as the bulk fluid approaches vapor–liquid coexistence, a low-density region forms adjacent to the solute surface, accompanied by strongly amplified local density fluctuations.
-These effects are most pronounced precisely {\em at} vapor-liquid coexistence, where fluctuations peak and the degree of density depletion is maximized.
+We investigated how solvation phenomena governed by surface phase behaviour, specifically the critical drying transition, explain solvent-mediated interactions between hydrophobic solutes and their dependence on solvent state (pressure, temperature) and solute properties (size, solvent affinity).
+Molecular simulations and analysis of local density and compressibility profiles around spherical solutes revealed that near vapor–liquid coexistence, a depleted low-density region forms adjacent to the solute, accompanied by amplified density fluctuations.
+These effects peak at coexistence, where depletion and fluctuations are maximized.

-Such behavior is indicative of proximity to a critical drying transition, during which a macroscopic vapor layer forms at a strongly hydrophobic planar surface under conditions of vapor-liquid coexistence.
-At standard temperature and pressure, water is situated near to vapor-liquid coexistence measured on a scale where variations in pressure and temperature produce significant effects \cite{Chandler:2005aa, LamLutsko2018, Coe2023}.
-As a result, extended hydrophobic molecular solutes with sizes around $R_s \gtrsim 10$ Å are inevitably influenced by critical drying.
-This influence manifests as a depletion of water density in a layer surrounding the solute \cite{Coe2023}, which is the precursor to the macroscopic vapor layer, which fully develops in the limit of very large solute radius \cite{Coe2023}.
+This behavior signals proximity to a critical drying transition, where a macroscopic vapor layer forms at a strongly hydrophobic planar surface.
+At standard temperature and pressure, water lies close to vapor–liquid coexistence, so extended hydrophobic solutes with sizes $R_s \gtrsim 10$ Å are strongly affected.
+The influence appears as water depletion around the solute—a precursor to the macroscopic vapor layer that emerges for very large radii—and as amplified density fluctuations.

-We quantified the magnitude of enhanced fluctuations via the local compressibility profile response function, $\chi_p(r)$, and the surface excess compressibility, $\chi_{ex}(p)$, both of which greatly exceed their bulk values.
-At a microscopic level, this enhancement reflects the presence of strongly fluctuating domains of vapor bubbles and liquid within the solvation layer.
-Prior studies \cite{EvansStewartWilding2017,CoeEvansWildingPRL2022, Coe2023} have shown that the bubbles tend to lie flat against the solute surface.
-This is consistent with the predictions of critical drying theory wherein the lateral and normal sizes of the bubbles are governed by strongly anisotropic correlation lengths $\xi_{\parallel}$ and $\xi_{\perp}$, with $\xi_{\parallel} \gg \xi_{\perp}$ \cite{EvansWilding2015, EvansStewartWilding2016, EvansStewartWilding2017, EvansStewartWilding2019}.
-In particular, $\chi_p(r)$ provides a direct measure of the magnitude of $\xi_{\parallel}$ \cite{EvansStewartWilding2017}.
-Consequently, near-critical fluctuations can occur within the solvation shell, even when its width (controlled by $\xi_{\perp}$) is comparable to the molecular dimensions of the solvent.
+We quantified enhanced fluctuations via the local compressibility $\chi_p(r)$ and surface excess compressibility $\chi_{ex}(p)$, both far exceeding bulk values.
+Microscopically, this reflects fluctuating vapor bubbles within the solvation layer, which lie flat against the solute surface as predicted by drying theory.
+Correlation lengths are anisotropic, $\xi_{\parallel} \gg \xi_{\perp}$, with $\chi_p(r)$ directly linked to $\xi_{\parallel}$.
+Thus, near-critical fluctuations occur within the solvation shell even when its width (set by $\xi_{\perp}$) is molecular in scale.